Tooth Extractions in Las Cruces, NM

 When should I get a wisdom tooth removal?

 It can be tempting to put off scheduling a wisdom tooth removal, but wisdom teeth that have grown in incorrectly can cause problems if they aren’t extracted soon enough.
+One good sign to know when to get wisdom tooth removal is when you notice your wisdom teeth swelling and interfering with your daily activities.
 This is why wisdom teeth removal is usually recommended for patients in their late teens and early twenties because the wisdom teeth are usually just starting to protrude through the gums.
 This age range is ideal for wisdom teeth removal, but older patients can have their wisdom teeth removed as well, especially if they are causing problems.

 Why would I need a wisdom tooth removal?